Web Services

 • Actual number of hours enrolled

-MDC designates the following information as "directory information".
+MDC designates the following as "directory information," which is permitted for collection on forms:

 • Name